tochka-public/Tochka.JsonRpc/docs/en/client/configuration.md

 > `JsonSerializerOptions` used to serialize and deserialize JSON Rpc "headers": `id`, `jsonrpc`, etc.

-Changing this not recommended, because request/response "header" object format is fixed and does not imply any changes.
+Changing this is not recommended, because request/response "header" object format is fixed and does not imply any changes.

 See [Serialization](serialization) for more info.